algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 Of all the ghosts' targeting schemes for chase mode, Blinky's is the most simple and direct, using Pac-Man's current tile as his target.
 In the pictures above, we can see Blinky's target tile is the same as Pac-Man's currently occupied tile.

-All ghosts move at the same rate of speed when a level begins, but Blinky will increase his rate of speed twice each round based on the number of dots remaining in the maze.
+All ghosts move at the same rate of speed when a level begins, but Blinky will increase his rate of speed twice each round based on the number of Gums remaining in the maze.
 While in this accelerated state, Blinky is called “*Cruise Elroy*”.

-On the first level, for example, Blinky becomes Elroy when there are 20 dots remaining in the maze, accelerating to be as fast as Pac-Man.
+On the first level, for example, Blinky becomes Elroy when there are 20 Gums remaining in the maze, accelerating to be as fast as Pac-Man.
 More importantly, his scatter mode behavior is also modified at this time to keep targeting Pac-Man's current tile in lieu of his typical fixed target tile for any remaining scatter periods in the level (he will still reverse direction when entering/exiting a scatter period).

 This results in Elroy continuing to chase Pac-Man while the other three ghosts head for their corners as normal.
-As if that weren't bad enough, when only 10 dots remain, Elroy speeds up *again* to the point where he is now moving faster than Pac-Man.
-As the levels progress, Blinky will turn into Elroy with more dots remaining in the maze than in previous rounds.
+As if that weren't bad enough, when only 10 Gums remain, Elroy speeds up *again* to the point where he is now moving faster than Pac-Man.
+As the levels progress, Blinky will turn into Elroy with more Gums remaining in the maze than in previous rounds.
 Refer to the level specifications in the extras section for gum counts and speeds for both Elroy changes, per level.

 ##### Pink Ghost (Pinky)